 What do you need to know about CMS?

-This abbreviation stands for a content management system.
-Today, CMS platforms is a cloud-based software which enables website owners, managers to create, edit, manage, optimise, plan and publish all the pieces of content that they produce for web purposes.
+This abbreviation stands for a content management system or, sometimes, WCMS – web content management system.
+Today, CMS platforms are cloud-based software which enables website owners, managers to create, edit, manage, optimise, plan and publish all the pieces of content that they produce for web purposes.
 A great example of a CMS platform is WordPress.
 An open-source software enabling you to create a website from scratch and then update and develop it as your business grows.

 What you need to know is that CMS platforms are not uniform.
 They are two major groups.
 Let’s talk a bit more about that.